kayeekayee/global-workflow/cloud/AWS.md

          #     input += "#SBATCH --mem=#{amount}\n"
          #   end

+Optionally, you can remove the time limits placed on jobs in the c48.xml file to avoid modifying rocoto code.

 ### Executing workflow steps

 #### First step `fv3getic`

 Now we are ready to execute some workflow steps
-Lets boot up the first step `getic`
+Lets boot up the first step `getic`.
+Say yes (`y`) when prompted if you want to boot the job.

     $ rocotoboot -v 10 -w c48.xml -d c48.dl -c all -t gfsgetic
     Booting task 'gfsgetic' for cycle '201909270000' will activate cycle '201909270000' for the first time.